In this article, we’ll be talking about a very interesting aspect of culture: Clothing in South Korea.

 Korean people are fond of enjoying colorful clothes.
 They’re not afraid to use various clothing materials to express themselves and their modern artistic sensibility.
 If you check out K-pop music videos or have watched a Korean drama, you see that there’s really a burst of colorful clothes.

-One thing to note is that traditional Korean aesthetics are actually still trendy especially when younger designers reinterpret traditional Korean designs.
+One thing to note is that traditional South Korean aesthetics are actually still trendy especially when younger designers reinterpret traditional Korean designs.
 Although a lot of today’s youth prefer clothes inspired by mostly modern western styles, some elements of Korea’s traditional clothing do still pop up in modern-day designs.

 How conservative are Koreans in what they choose to wear?